Sport in Greece: Olympic Games

 Greece was home of the ancient Olympic Games, first recorded in 776 BC in Olympia, and hosted the modern Olympic Games twice, the inaugural 1896 Summer Olympics and the 2004 Summer Olympics; the country also hosted the 1906 Intercalated Games, at the time regarded as Olympic Games but not officially recognized by the International Olympic Committee today.
 The nation has competed at every Summer Olympic Games, one of the only four countries to have done so, and most of the Winter Olympic Games.
 During the parade of nations Greece is always called first, as the founding nation of the ancient precursor of modern Olympics, and its national governing body is the Hellenic Olympic Committee.

 Having won a total of 121 medals (35 gold, 45 silver and 41 bronze), Greece is ranked 32nd by gold medals in the all-time Summer Olympic medal count.
 Their best ever performance was in the 1896 Summer Olympics, when Greece finished second in the medal table with 10 gold medals, one less than the United States, the most silver (17) and bronze (19) medals, as well as the most medals overall (46).
-After a long period of poor tallies, the 1992 Summer Olympics marked an uptum and Greece made successive medal-winning records (excluding the 1896 record) in the three following Olympic Games.
+After a long period of poor tallies, the 1992 Summer Olympics marked an upturn and Greece made successive medal-winning records (excluding the 1896 record) in the three following Olympic Games.
 Greek athletes have won medals in 15 different sports, but the sports in which the Greek team has won most medals are primarily athletics and weightlifting, as well as other sports like wrestling, gymnastics and shooting.
 In the 1906 Games, Greece finished third with 8 gold, 14 silver and 13 bronze medals, and second in total behind France with 35 medals; these medals are not officially included in the Olympic medal count though.
 Winter sports have not played a major role in Greece, thus the country has not won any medal in the Winter Olympics so far.
 Despite that, Greece leads the Parade of Nations also in the Winter Olympics.

 Paralympic Games

 Paralympic Sports have grown significantly in Greece since the late 1970s.
 The first participation of athletes with a disability at Paralympic Games was in 1976.
 The organisation of the Paralympic Games in Athens led to significant growth.
 The Hellenic Team participated in 17 of the 19 sports and won 20 medals (3 Gold, 13 Silver and 4 Bronze).
 At the Beijing 2008 Paralympic Games the Greek Team made its most successful appearance ever with 24 medals (5 Gold, 9 Silver and 10 Bronze).

-Greece has won in total 80 medals at the Paralympic Games, participating only lately.
+Greece has won in total 105 medals at the Paralympic Games, participating only lately.